microsoftgraph/microsoft-graph-docs/api-reference/v1.0/api/driveitem_list_versions.md

-# Listing versions of a DriveItem
+---title: "Listing versions of a DriveItem"description: "OneDrive and SharePoint can be configured to retain the history for files."---# Listing versions of a DriveItem

 OneDrive and SharePoint can be configured to retain the history for files.
 Depending on the service and configuration, a new version can be created for each edit, each time the file is saved, manually, or never.